-There are more than 1,180 outdoor bike racks installed across campus for short-term bike parking.
+There are more than 450 outdoor bike racks (styles vary) installed across campus for short-term bike parking.
 Remember to lock your bike when using an outdoor rack.

 Bike lockers are secure and weatherproof, completely enclosing your bike and gear to protect it from the weather.
 Bike lockers are an excellent option for all-weather commuters or those who need long-term all-weather storage.